Connecting drives

 >s3:AbortMultipartUpload

-When connecting an Amazon S3 bucket, the following settings are available:
+When connecting Amazon S3 as a drive, the following settings are available:

 SettingRequiredValue